Bakersfield station (Southern Pacific Railroad): Second station

-In 1889, the current railroad station was constructed.
-The station was originally built in the Richardsonian Romanesque style.
-It contained both a train station and a hotel.
+In 1889, a new railroad station was constructed.
+The station was originally built in the Richardsonian Romanesque style with both a train station and a hotel.
 One of the station's most defining features was the long arcade, that stretched along the entire north side, connecting the station and the hotel.
 That same year, the Bakersfield and Kern Electric Railway moved its main line (called the Santa Fe and Southern Pacific Line) to the Santa Fe Bakersfield Station.

 In the late 1930s, Southern Pacific was considering demolishing the station in favor of a new design.
-However, it instead decided to remodel the station.
+It instead decided to remodel the station.
 Most of the ornamental features were removed in an effort to provide a more streamlined appearance.
 The result was a transformation to the Spanish Colonial Revival style.
-It did retain the steeply pitched roof, which was a part of the original style.
+It did retain the steeply pitched roof.